Search results for

 If you are interested in tracking the calories you consume, several third-party calorie-counting apps offer Apple Watch compatibility, including MyFitnessPal.

 While all three companies produce powerful wearables, we feel each caters to specific types of users.
-Comparing Apple vs Fitbit devices, we find the latter are best suited for those who are new to fitness tracking or anyone interested in casual activity tracking.
-On the other hand, when comparing Apple vs Garmin, we find Garmin offers the most in-depth and detailed data for dedicated athletes.
+Comparing Apple vs Fitbit devices, the latter are best suited for those who are new to fitness tracking or anyone interested in casual activity tracking.
+On the other hand, when comparing Apple vs Garmin, Garmin offers the most in-depth and detailed data for dedicated athletes.
 Furthermore, all three ecosystems have strengths and weaknesses, but Apple Watches are the only ones limited to iOS users.